Kotak Neo - Stock Trading App

 Plain language: "Set price limit" not "Limit price"

-2-step flow (order → review → commit) giving users control
+2-step flow (order → review → confirm) giving users a moment to pause before committing

 3-screen order flow for investors